+*Rates per 100 deliveries.

+** National data.

+***Includes breech and other malformations.

+ꝉ These rates varied greatly from state to state: 61.6%–94.2%.

 Against this background, one can understand the climate in which Ralph Wright’s 1959 call to operate all term breech presentations originated, and why it was so radical for its time.
-Contrary to the overall cesarean rate, the cesarean rate in breech presentations rose sevenfold to fourteenfold in the 15 years following his widely-implemented recommendations—from 5% to 10% in the 1950s and 1960s to 70% in the mid-1970s.
+Contrary to the overall cesarean rate, the cesarean rate in breech presentations rose sevenfold to fourteenfold in the 15 years following his widely-implemented recommendations—from 5% to 10% in the 1950s and 1960s to 70% in the mid-1970s (see Table 2).
 We argue that obstetricians encouraged a more liberal use of cesarean sections in breech cases due to the growing recognition of the high risk associated with the presentation.
 This led to a collective forgetting of vaginal breech birth techniques.

 Liberalizing Performing Cesareans for Hazardous Breech Presentation